Ex-police watchdog chief Lockwood charged with rape

 - Published

-The ex-police watchdog director general Michael Lockwood has been charged with raping a girl under 16 and indecent assault.
+The ex-police watchdog director general has been charged with raping a girl under 16 and indecent assault.

-Mr Lockwood, 64, is accused of six counts of indecent assault and three counts of rape against a girl under the age of 16.
+Michael Lockwood, 64, is accused of six counts of indecent assault and three counts of rape against a girl under 16.

 He left the Independent Office for Police Conduct in December after it emerged he was being investigated over a historical allegation.